 The consolidated underwriting performance (premium income, claims payments and expenses) provided in this section is on an Irish GAAP basis as the Group prepares its Consolidated Financial Statements in accordance with Irish GAAP accounting rules.
 ALD uses reinsurance (with global insurers SCOR and Munich Re) to limit its overall risk exposure as well as to reduce the volatility of its claims and hence underwriting performance.
-ALD did not enter into any new reinsurance arrangement during the year ended 31 December 2017.
+ALD did not enter into any new reinsurance arrangement during the year ended 31 December 2018.
+Effective 1 January 2019, ALD entered into a quota share reinsurance contract with SCOR Global Life whereby ALD cedes a 35% share of risk experience over a 15-year period in its in-force unit-linked protection portfolio.

-In 2018, ALD plans to maintain premium income levels and to continue to invest in IT infrastructure for the benefit of future years, while also continuing to provide liquidity to the company's shareholders and achieve its target SCR coverage ratio of at least 143%.
-These plans have been stress tested as part of the ORSA process and approved by the board of directors.
+In 2019, ALD plans to increase premium income and to realise savings following a significant investment in its IT infrastructure over the last two years, while also continuing to provide liquidity to its shareholders and to achieve a target SCR coverage ratio of at least 143%.
+These plans have been stress tested as part of the ORSA process and approved by the Board of Directors.

-For 2018, ABL expects to consolidate its position into a move towards profitability and enhance its relationship and data flow with its network of introducers with a view to increasing its customer base and further sales opportunities for the Group.
+For 2019, ABL expects to consolidate its position into a move towards profitability and enhance its relationship and data flow with its network of introducers with a view to increasing its customer base and further sales opportunities for the Group.

-The table below sets out the Group's income, claims and expenses for the period ended 31 December 2017, as reported in its Consolidated Financial Statements.
-The main difference in income when compared with the previous period relates to an increase in investment income and gains in ALD.
-Most of this difference relates to policyholder investments and does not impact profits as it is offset by changes in unit reserves (which also increased between 2016 and 2017).
-See section A3 for more information on investment income.
-Insurance claims incurred during 2017 were over €3m lower than during 2016.
-The prudential reserve was increased during 2017 as ALD set aside more funds to cover future claims and future expenses.
-Net operating expenses increased by €4m in 2017, primarily due to increased compliance costs, the acquisition of new business and continued investment in IT infrastructure.
+The table below sets out the Group's income, claims and expenses for the period ended 31 December 2018, as reported in its Financial Statements.
+The main difference in net income when compared with the previous period relates to adverse insurance claims experience and an increase in expenses during 2018 compared to 2017.
+The prudential reserve was increased during 2018 as the Group set aside more funds to cover future claims and future expenses.